rolling-scopes-school/aws/aws-developer/nodejs-aws/07_authorization/task.md

 3. This `basicAuthorizer` lambda should take _Basic Authorization_ token, decode it and check that credentials provided by token exist in the lambda environment variable.
 4. This lambda should return 403 HTTP status if access is denied for this user (invalid `authorization_token`) and 401 HTTP status if Authorization header is not provided.

 _NOTE: Do not send your credentials to the GitHub.
-Use `.env` file and `serverless-dotenv-plugin` serverless plugin to add environment variables to the lambda.
+Use `.env` file and `dotenv` package to add environment variables to the lambda.
 Add `.env` file to `.gitignore` file._

 ```
   .env file example: